emericv/ZenaNG/README.md

 a command line utility to interact with the Microchip Technologies ZENA 2.5GHz 802.15.4 packet sniffer.
-This tool support both bersion sniffer
+This tool support both sniffer versions
-* Old hardware based on CC2420 chip.
+* Previous hardware based on CC2420 chip.
 * Next gen hardware based on MRF24J40 chip

 This project is based on Zena Linux project hosted at http://code.google.com/p/microchip-zena/